By: Kasey Fuqua

 Genetic Testing and Identification of Cancers

 Like all cancer treatments, breast cancer treatment has become more individualized thanks to the availability and effectiveness of genetic testing.
-The American Society of Breast Surgeons recommends that every newly diagnosed breast cancer patient should be offered genetic testing, whether or not they are considered high risk for BRCA1 or BRCA2 genes.
+The American Society of Breast Surgeons recommends that every newly diagnosed breast cancer patient should be offered genetic testing, whether or not they are considered at high risk for BRCA1 or BRCA2 genes.

 Genetic Profiles of Breast Cancer